 The Sub-Fund's direct and indirect exposure to China A-Shares and China B-Shares will be less than 50% of its net asset value.
-However, the Sub-Fund may invest no more than 10% of its net asset value indirectly in China A-Shares through financial instruments such as China market access products.
-The Sub-Fund may invest less than 50% of its net asset value directly in China A-Shares through the Shanghai-Hong Kong Stock Connect and the Shenzhen-Hong Kong Stock Connect (collectively the "Stock Connect") (as further described in the section under the heading "Stock Connect" below).
+The Sub-Fund may invest less than 50% of its net asset value in China A-Shares directly through the Shanghai-Hong Kong Stock Connect and the Shenzhen-Hong Kong Stock Connect (collectively the "Stock Connect") or indirectly through, including but not limited to, China market access products, investment funds and ETFs.